twisty147/Twisties-Cook-Book/README.md

 ![Sample Flash Message](./static/images/report_images/flashMessageCode.png)

-**render_template**: Renders an HTML template file and returns it as a response to the client.
+**render_template**: Renders a HTML template file and returns it as a response to the client.
 It also allowed passing variables to the template for dynamic content generation.
 It was used to render pages like index.html, login.html, recipe_details.html etc., and inject data from the backend into these templates.
 ![Sample Render](./static/images/report_images/renderSample.png)

-**redirect**: Was used to redirect users to a different endpoint or URL after a certain action.
+**redirect**: Was used to redirect users to a different endpoint/ URL after a certain action.
 For example, redirecting a user to the login page after logging out.
 It simplified the process of sending users to different pages programmatically.

 ![Sample Redirect](./static/images/report_images/redirectSample.png)